omni-viral/omni-viral.github.io/content/posts/memory.md

 date: 2018-09-16T21:48:34+02:00
 ---

-[Vulkan] (and other modern low-level APIs, such as DirectX 12) moves most of the complexity related to memory handling to the user's code.
+[Vulkan] (and other modern low-level APIs, such as ***DirectX 12***) moves most of the complexity related to memory handling to the user's code.
 The API provides a very small set of functions.
-While this post focuses on the [Vulkan API], most ideas are applicable to DirectX 12 as well.
+While this post focuses on the [Vulkan API], most ideas are applicable to ***DirectX 12*** as well.

 # Heaps and types

-Device visible memory is provided by [Vulkan] implementation in few memory heaps.
+*Device visible memory* is provided by [Vulkan] implementation in few *memory heaps*.
-Each heap backs one or more memory types.
+Each heap backs one or more *memory types*.
-One memory type is backed by one heap.
+One memory type is backed by only one heap.
 When the memory is allocated from particular type it utilize capacity of backing heap.
-To obtain memory types and heaps of the physical device one should call `vkGetPhysicalDeviceMemoryProperties` function.
+To obtain memory types and heaps of the physical device one should call [`vkGetPhysicalDeviceMemoryProperties`] function.

 * **Note**: All logical devices created from same physical device will share memory heaps